top of page

 Do private health insurance plans cover chiropractic treatment?

-Yes, most of insurance companies recognise chiropractic treatment and cover part of the fees.
+Yes, most insurance companies recognise chiropractic treatment and cover part of the fees.
 However, there will be a gap payment, depending on the level of extras cover you have chosen with your private health fund provider.

 Opening Hours